gortee/PKS-Lab/docker/README.md

 `ping -w3 google.com : send three pings to google.com`

 Notice is has output from the ping is to standard out in otherwords outside the container.
 This is a key element of 12 factor applications that logging and error should go to standard out.
-Having some method to capture this output is critical.
+Having some method to capture this output is critical or it's lost.
+12 factor applications should always log to stardard out (console).

 Let's review the network settings for our containers.